Prof Linda Ross

 Ross L A (1994) Spiritual aspects of nursing.
 Journal of Advanced Nursing, 19, 439-447.

-- On editorial board for ‘Journal for the Study of Spirituality’
+- Executive Editor for Journal for the Study of Spirituality

 - Reviewer for several journals

 - With Health Education Improvement Wales, embedding the EPICC Standard within pe-registration nurse/midwifery education across Wales https://heiw.nhs.wales/programmes/once-for-wales-2020/

 - RCN (2011) Spirituality and nursing care: a pocket guide.
 RCN, London.

 - Spiritual care e-guidance accompanying the Welsh Government’s Health and Care Standards (2015).

 - ‘Spiritual care education and practice development.
 VID Specialized University Bergen Excellence in Research Fund.
 2020-2023.

 - ‘Enhancing spiritual care for patients and their carers in NHS Wales’.
 Knowledge Economy Skills Scholarship.
 PhD studentship April 2020- March 2023.

 - ‘Engagement with cardiac rehabilitation: working with hard to reach groups’.
 Knowledge Economy Skills Scholarship.
 PhD studentship.
 Jan 2017-Dec 2020